-- 212. Mr. Schronce also suggested that the Georgia Dock benchmark price be eliminated altogether because it was "a flawed product that is a liability to the Georgia Department of Agriculture."
+- 217. Mr. Schronce also suggested that the Georgia Dock benchmark price be eliminated altogether because it was "a flawed product that is a liability to the Georgia Department of Agriculture."
 Mr. Schronce's memorandum concluded by noting that he "was told the poultry companies know what they are doing and all I need to do is gather and consolidate the info I am provided.
 However, I have come to question the validity of some of the information provided."
-The memorandum also stated that the Georgia Dock Defendants gave "lackadaisical and rude responses to my requests for information," such as responding "just keep 'em the same" when asked for a company's updated price quote. - 213.
+The memorandum also stated that the Georgia Dock Defendants gave "lackadaisical and rude responses to my requests for information," such as responding "just keep 'em the same" when asked for a company's updated price quote. - 218.
 Under pressure from the USDA, and realizing that the Georgia Dock pricing methodology raised significant antitrust concerns, the GDA attempted to revise the methodology in the autumn of 2016.
 After the Georgia Dock Defendants balked at the GDA's new methodology which required them to verify and attest to the accuracy of their price quotes the GDA halted the Georgia Dock benchmark price index altogether when it did not receive sufficient price quotes to compile the index.
 The last Georgia Dock benchmark price was published by the GDA on November 23, 2016.
-However, for at least three months after the last Georgia Dock price was published by the GDA, certain Defendants, including at least Pilgrim's, continued to use the November 23, 2016 benchmark price of \$1.0975/lb. to set their wholesale prices to chicken buyers, including certain Plaintiffs. - (b) Georgia Dock Prices Diverged from the USDA Composite and Urner Barry Price Indices Beginning in 2013 - 214.
-In early 2013, at roughly the time increased prices began to take hold as a result of Defendants' mid-2011 breeder flock reductions, the behavior of the Georgia Dock index significantly changed.
+However, for at least three months after the last Georgia Dock price was published by the GDA, certain Defendants, including at least Pilgrim's, continued to use the November 23, 2016 benchmark price of \$1.0975/lb. to set their wholesale prices to chicken buyers, including certain Plaintiffs.

+(b) Georgia Dock Prices Diverged from the USDA Composite and Urner Barry Price Indices Beginning in 2013 significantly changed.
 The changes resulted from the conspiracy by the Georgia Dock Defendants to agree on artificial prices quoted to the GDA for inclusion in the Georgia Dock benchmark price.